 Mr. Wang turned to his precious daughter.
-It was almost like he seen people being kicked every single day so he was used to it.
+It was almost like he saw people being kicked every single day, so he was used to it.
 “What did you just say, Princess?”

 “We’re going to order,” Cyndi repeated, apparent annoyance on her face.
 She did not want to mention Cynthia anymore.
 If he didn’t pay attention when she mentioned her sister’s name, it was most likely it wasn’t Cynthia he was waiting for at all.